YipingNUS/machine-learning-labs/README.md

 This repo contains 8 labs for the class in the form of Jupyter notebooks.
 You can either run in your local machine or in [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).

+To import the code to Google Colab, please follow [this guide](https://course.fast.ai/start_colab.html) (you can skip step 2).
+Most of the libraries should have already been pre-installed in Colab.

 ### Lab 1: Introduction (1 Feb 2020)

 Getting started with popular machine learning libraries and concepts.
 For this course, we'll mainly use [scikit-learn](https://scikit-learn.org/) and [PyTorch](https://pytorch.org/).